-Hostilities ceased on May 2, 1945.
-We, the 14th Armored Division, now earned the name The Liberators.
-The 14th Division was the first to enter the Dachau concentration camp outside of Munich.
+Hostilities ceased on April 2, 1945. {Section should be prior to tales of tank battle} We, the 14th Armored Division, now earned the name "The Liberators."
+I was in the 25th Tank Battalion, Charlie Company, 2nd Platoon.
+Our unit consisted of Leonard Sheldon, the tank commandeer, Arthur P. Garrett, the best gunner in the company, Donald Busby, bow gunner, John V. Prince, our driver and me, the cannoneer.
+The 14th Division was the first to enter Dachau Concentration Camp, outside of Munich.
 Never are we to forget the condition of those unfortunate human beings.
-They gave me the impression that they were dead and had climbed out of their graves.
-They were walking skeletons in weird striped pajamas.
+They gave me the impression that they were dead and climbed out of their graves.
+They were walking skeletons in these weird, striped pajamas.
 They were without flesh.
 The skin on their bones was rotten with sores.
 They sat on the ground and wept.
 We gave them whatever rations, chocolate, cigarettes we had in our tanks.
-I remember a group who could still walk, smashing a window in a nearby building at the sight of food and clothing inside.
+I remember a group who was still able to walk, smashing a window in a nearby building at the sight of food and clothing.
 They fell on the food.
 They attacked the clothing and began changing into trousers, coats, and shoes.
 I was right in the middle of this crowd.
 An American came in shouting that they must clear out.
 Looting was forbidden.
-I took up their cry of "Raus!
-Raus!" ("Out!
-Out!"), but in a low voice said, "Langsam!
-Langsam!" ("Take your time!
-Take your time!").
+I took up the cry of "Raus!
+Raus!", but in a low voice said, "Langsam!
+Langsam!", meaning "Take your time!
+Take your time!"
 There was real satisfaction in disobeying that order.